-The Earbus was the brainchild of ENT Professor Harvey Coates who launched the first Australian Earbus in 2006 with financial support from Variety WA.
-Professor Coates had seen the Earbus idea in action in New Zealand and could see its potential for targeting and improving the ear health of Aboriginal children in WA.
+The Earbus was the brainchild of ENT Professor Harvey Coates who launched the first Australian Earbus after having seen the idea in action in New Zealand.
+Professor Coates could see its potential for targeting and improving the ear health of Aboriginal children in WA.

 On average Aboriginal children suffer from middle ear disease for 32 months of the first five years of life, compared to three months for non-Indigenous children.
 While vaccination programs have been tried and prevention/awareness programs are in place, middle ear disease continues to afflict Aboriginal children at a disproportionate rate.